bzeng18/AIPI531/Final Project/Readme.md

 1. **LLM.ipynb**: This notebook includes all ranks of data ignoring the ranks users gave to the movies.
 The target is randomly selected from the movies a user watched.
 2. **LLM_rating.ipynb**: This notebook includes only high ranks of data that users gave scores of 4 or 5 to the movies.
 The dataset focused predicting users' favorite movies.
 The target is randomly selected from the movies a user watched.
 3. **LLM_rating_latest.ipynb**: This notebook includes only high ranks of data that users gave scores of 4 or 5 to the movies.
 The dataset focused predicting users' favorite movies.
 The target is chosen to be the latest movie a user watched.

+## Prompt Engineering
+We experimented three different types of prompts along with our baseline prediction to evaluate the performace using number of hits as metrics.
+The prompts are applied on all three datasets.
+Here are the details:

+1. Simple Prompt: prompt = """
+        Candidate Set (candidate movies): {}.
+The movies I have watched (watched movies): {}.
+        Can you recommend 10 movies from the Candidate Set similar to the movies I've watched (Format: [<- a candidate movie ->]). """
+2. Prompt with three-steps which let the LLM think internally about users preferences then make decision:  """ Candidate Set (candidate movies): {}.
+The movies I have watched (watched movies): {}.
+        Step 1: What features are mst important to me when selecting movies(Summarize my preferences briefly)?
+        Step 2: You will select the movies(at most 5 movies) that appeal to me the most from the movies I have watched, based on my personal preferences.
+Do not make recommandation yet.
+        Step 3: Can you recommend 10 movies from the Candidate Set similar to the movies I've watched and selected in Step 2(Format: [no. a watched movie :<-a candidate movie ->])?
+    """
+3. Prompt with four-steps and input genre for all candidate movies so that LLM has a better idea on how to classify movies:
+   """
+        Candidate Set (candidate movies with genre): {}.
+The movies I have watched (watched movies): {}.
+        Step 1: Find out the movie genres for all the movies I watched.
+        Step 2: What features and movie genres are most important to me when selecting movies(Summarize my preferences)?
+        Step 3: You will select the movies that appeal to me the most from the movies I have watched, based on my personal preferences and genres.
+Do not make recommandation yet.
+        Step 4: Can you recommend 10 movies from the Candidate Set similar to the movies I've watched and selected in Step 3(Format: [no. a watched movie :<-a candidate movie ->])?
+    """

 ## How to Reproduce Results